 Most home routers on the current market already have a built-in VPN passthrough.
 But don’t worry if yours doesn’t.

 Your router only needs it if you want to use a VPN that supports IPsec or PPTP protocols.
 However, these security protocols are outdated and unreliable.
-Modern VPNs use faster and more secure protocols, such as OpenVPN and IKEv2/IPsec.
+The best VPNs use faster and more secure protocols, such as OpenVPN and IKEv2/IPsec.
 In fact, NordVPN no longer supports PPTP and L2TP.

 OpenVPN and IKEv2/IPsec don’t just offer better and quicker encryption; they also tunnel through the NAT on their own, so your router doesn’t need a passthrough at all.
 All you need for a secure connection is just to connect to a VPN!